NewtonCultist/NewtonCultist/README.md

 - 👋 Hi, I’m @NewtonCultist
 - 👀 I’m interested in Physics, Quantum computing And Machine learning
-- 🌱 I’m currently learning Qiskit optimization
+- 🌱 I’m currently learning Qiskit
 - 💞️ I’m looking to collaborate on Anyone who is also interested on this topics
 - 📫 You can reach me by email "merlo.t.vergara@gmail.com"
 - ⚡ Fun fact: I am studying physics on PUC Chile and starting to study quantum computing so any tips are well recieved :)